robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-zero-one-equations.md

 **3-SAT ≤ₚ ILP ≤ₚ ZOE**

 **ILP to ZOE Reduction:**
-- ILP constraints are inequalities: Ax leq b
+- ILP constraints are inequalities: Ax ≤ b
-- Convert to equations using slack variables: Ax + s = b where s geq 0
+- Convert to equations using slack variables: Ax + s = b where s ≥ 0
 - But we need binary variables...
 - Use binary expansion for integer variables
 - This shows ZOE is NP-complete